joseeden/joeden/docs/Cybersecurity/001-Fundamentals/031-Hashing.md

 - They use these hashes to authenticate, avoiding password-based checks.
 - Common in Windows environments with NTLM authentication.

-To learn more, please see [Pass the Hash Attack](./023-Attacks.md#pass-the-hash-attack).
+For more information, please see [Pass the Hash Attack](./023-Attacks.md#pass-the-hash-attack).

 ### Birthday Attack

 A "birthday attack" exploits the probability of hash function collisions, where two different inputs generate the same hash.
 It targets cryptographic systems to compromise security or create fake signatures.

-To learn more, please see [Birthday Attack](./023-Attacks.md#birthday-attack).
+For more information, please see [Birthday Attack](./023-Attacks.md#birthday-attack).

 ### Rainbow Table Attack

 A rainbow table attack uses precomputed hashes to find a matching hash value for a user's password (see ISC2 Study Guide, Module 2, under Types of Threats).

-To learn more, please see [Rainbow Table Attack](./023-Attacks.md#rainbow-table-attack).
+For more information, please see [Rainbow Table Attack](./023-Attacks.md#rainbow-table-attack).

 ### Dictionary Attack

 A dictionary attack is a type of attack that uses a list of common words to guess a user's password.

-To learn more, please see [Dictionary Attack](./023-Attacks.md#dictionary-attack).
+For more information, please see [Dictionary Attack](./023-Attacks.md#dictionary-attack).

 ### Brute Force Attack

 A brute force attack uses every possible combination of letters, numbers, and symbols to guess a user's password.

-To learn more, please see [Brute Force  Attack](./023-Attacks.md#brute-force-attack).
+For more information, please see [Brute Force  Attack](./023-Attacks.md#brute-force-attack).

 ## Increasing Hash Security